-Funding for a two-year kindergarten model.
-Have the option to include students that turn four years olds by September 1 to be considered kindergarten students for enrollment and funding purposes.

-TCPS districts are eligible to operate correspondence study programs both at the district and statewide levels.

-How can new additional Tribes compact for education after the successful pilot program is carried out?

-Address representation within the State Board of Education.

-Address the need for DEED to have more input from Tribes on Alaska Native education policy and technical topics.

-Establish governing authority to determine how a TCPS district sets up its own transportation services and have the same funding level as existing school districts.

-Ability to join and form a Tribal only regional resource center to address the specific needs of being a TCPS district and join the general district resource center for support on addressing the general considerations of being a school district.
+- Funding for a two-year kindergarten model.
+Have the option to include students that turn four years olds by September 1 to be considered kindergarten students for enrollment and funding purposes. - TCPS Districts are eligible to operate correspondence study programs both at the district and statewide levels. - How can new additional Tribes compact for education after the successful pilot program is carried out? - Address increasing representation within the SBOE and DEED in the following areas: - Balance in representation for community size of urban, rural, and remote school locations, - Add full voting members to the SBOE that reflect the amount of Alaska Native/American Indian Students in the State, and - Create a Tribal advisory seat on the SBOE similar to how there is a military advisor on the SBOE. - Address the need for DEED to have more input from Tribes on Alaska Native education policy and technical topics. - Establish governing authority to determine how a TCPS district sets up its own transportation services and have the same funding level as existing school districts. - Ability to join and form a Tribal only regional resource center to address the specific needs of being a TCPS district and join the general district resource center for support on addressing the general considerations of being a school district. - Need for strengthening the existing consultation process between Tribes and DEED to meet the requirements in the, Every Student Succeeds Act. - Ensure data sovereignty in representation, research review, storing, and publishing findings. - Need for improved Alaska Native/American Indian student identification processes to ensure accurate student counts and data reporting.